djlampert/PyHSPF/README.txt

 Hydrography Dataset Plus Version 2 (NHDPlus), climate data from the National Climate Data Center (NCDC), and landuse data from the National Agricultural Statistics Service (NASS) Cropland Data Layer (CDL).
-The preprocessing and calibration routines require GDAL, PyShp, and Pillow in addition to NumPy, SciPy, and Matplotlib, and require the user to download the source data files from NASS and NHDPlus.
-For more info contact me.
+To use the preprocessing and calibration routines, some additional packages are needed including GDAL, PyShp, Pillow, and 7zip.

 PyHSPF can be used to assimilate data into an HSPF model, build the HSPF input files, simulate the model over a period of time, and then provide statistics and plots of the simulation output.
 The "core" module requires NumPy, SciPy, and Matplotlib and can be used for generating input files.
-A series of examples is provided to illustrate PyHSPF core module usage.
+A series of examples is provided to illustrate PyHSPF usage.

 The preprocessing modules contain classes to automate extraction of data from various databases including the National Solar Radiation